 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 George Washington University is a good decision for students pursuing a Computer Science degree.
-In addition to its bachelor's programs, George Washington University offers graduate degrees in CompSci.
+Students who graduate from the compsci program earn about $71,899 in the first five years of their career and $102,362 after their first five years of their career.
 Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.

 University of California - Santa Barbara is a great option for students pursuing a Computer Science degree.
-Compsci students from University of California - Santa Barbara receive an earnings boost of about 25.7% over the average earnings of computer science majors.
+After graduation, compsci students typically earn around $67,719 in their early careers.
 With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.